 How do we assess and review progress towards agreed outcomes, and how are parents, children and young people involved in this process?

-All children within the school have termly or half termly Literacy and Numeracy targets which are agreed, shared with children and parents and then follow the Plan-Do-Review-Assess cycle.
+All children within the school have Literacy and Numeracy targets which are adapted regularly and agreed, shared with children and parents and then follow the Plan-Do-Review-Assess cycle.
 These targets are specifically taught to the children and their outcomes towards these are discussed informally with the child throughout the time set to ensure they meet this target.
 If a child is struggling then extra support for this will be put in place, possibly through a specific appropriate intervention in class or an ISP target being set specifically if appropriate and/or the target reviewed.
 The success of the child achieving these targets is shared at the two parents meetings or through formal and informal discussions with parents, as we encourage parents and children to have an open dialogue with us about their progress and any barriers to learning.

-In addition those children who have been identified with Special Educational Needs or a Disability are either on the class SENIC list or SEN Register (depending on their level of need) and their progress is regularly reviewed through assessments, observations and data, as well as through the specific provision or intervention provided (e.g. PAT, Individual Reading, Plus1, etc).
+In addition those children who have been identified with Special Educational Needs or a Disability are either on the class intervention list or SEN Register (depending on their level of need) and their progress is regularly reviewed through assessments, observations and data, as well as through the specific provision or intervention provided (e.g. Precision Teaching, Pre-teaching, etc).
 If on the SEN Register, they will have an ISP, with personalised targets that are created, worked on and reviewed in conjunction with the pupil, relevant staff, the SENDCO and any involved outside agencies.
 These new ISPs are shared and discussed with parents in parents meetings and/or through formal (ISP meetings) and informal discussions throughout the year.
 If a child is taking part in an intervention their progress is regularly reviewed using specific related assessment tools, as well as analysis of their Levels/Bands and the progression made towards their targets.
 If a child with an ISP is seen to be making the expected progress and successfully achieving their targets, after provision and intervention has been used for a fixed short term or prolonged period of time, then the additional support may no longer be needed and the child may cease to have an ISP.